Pre-theatre dining, Soho

 Sondheim Theatre — Shaftesbury Avenue

 Les Misérables may be showing at the Sondheim, but it’s strictly happy service at Grasso, and we’re just a five minute walk away.
+So pay us a visit if you’re looking for a pre-theatre meal.

 Suggested pairing: An acclaimed French play can only be paired with a glass of highly-acclaimed French Champagne.
 So for Les Mis, we’d recommend the Palmer & Co.
 Brut Reserve.